paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md

 (2) Each strategy shall, where appropriate, consider the following:

-  (A) An approach that delivers required capability in increments, each depending on available mature technology, and that recognizes up front the need for future capability improvements.
+  (A) An approach that delivers required capabilities in increments, each depending on available mature technology, and that recognizes up front the need for future capability improvements or transitions to alternative end items through use of continuous competition.

-  (B) Acquisition approach, including industrial base considerations in accordance with [section 4820 of this title](./chapter-382-policies-and-planning.md#section-4820).

-  (C) Risk management, including such methods as competitive prototyping at the system, subsystem, or component level.

-  (D) Business strategy, including measures to ensure competition at the system and subsystem level throughout the life-cycle of the program or system in accordance with [section 4324 of this title](./chapter-323-life-cycle-and-sustainment.md#section-4324).

-  (E) Contracting strategy, including—

-    (i) contract type and how the type selected relates to level of program risk in each acquisition phase;

-    (ii) how the plans for the program or system to reduce risk enable the use of fixed-price elements in subsequent contracts and the timing of the use of those fixed price elements;

-    (iii) market research; and

-    (iv) consideration of small business participation.

-  (F) Intellectual property strategy in accordance with sections 3771 through 3775 of this title.

-  (G) International involvement, including foreign military sales and cooperative opportunities, in accordance with [section 2350a of this title](./chapter-138-cooperative-agreements-with-nato-allies-and-other-countries.md#section-2350a).

-  (H) Multiyear procurement in accordance with sections 3501 through 3511 11 See References in Text note below. of this title.

-  (I) Integration of current intelligence assessments into the acquisition process.

-  (J) Requirements related to logistics, maintenance, and sustainment in accordance with sections 2464 and 2466 of this title.
+  (B) Requirements related to logistics, maintenance, and sustainment in accordance with sections 2464 and 2466 of this title, and the acquisition of technical data, computer software, and associated licenses, to enable such requirements in accordance with sections 3771 through 3775 of this title.

-**(d) Review.—**
+  (C) A process for collaborative interaction and market research with the science and technology community, including Department of Defense science and technology reinvention laboratories, government innovation cells, academia, small businesses, nontraditional defense contractors, and other contractors.

+  (D) Identification of enterprise-wide designs and standards in support of an architecture that provides for an integrated suite of capabilities that focuses on simplicity of implementation and speed of delivery.

+  (E) Overarching roadmaps that create integrated strategic schedules of legacy systems and new capabilities.

+  (F) A contracting strategy that develops long-term partnerships with multiple companies to actively contribute to architectures, development, production, and sustainment across the capabilities to be developed by decomposing large systems into smaller sets of projects across time and technical component.

+  (G) An assignment of roles and responsibilities of key personnel of the acquisition workforce, identification of external stakeholder dependencies, and the need for subject matter expert inputs at critical points in the program, including the need for special hiring authority or advisory and assistance services, in order to deliver the desired capabilities.

+  (H) A process of testing and experimentation with the test community and end users to ensure continuous user feedback, acceptance, and development of concepts of operations.

-(1) The milestone decision authority shall review and approve, as appropriate, the acquisition strategy for a major defense acquisition program, major automated information system, or major system at each of the following times:
+**(d) Review.—** The decision authority shall review and approve, as appropriate, the acquisition strategy for a major defense acquisition program or major system prior to the acquisition decision memorandum and ensure that the strategy is updated at regular intervals to incorporate significant changes to program requirements, resourcing, or acquisition decisions.

-  (A) Milestone A approval.

-  (B) The decision to release the request for proposals for development of the program or system.

-  (C) Milestone B approval.

-  (D) Each subsequent milestone.

-  (E) Review of any decision to enter into full-rate production.

-  (F) When there has been—

-    (i) a significant change to the cost of the program or system;

-    (ii) a critical change to the cost of the program or system;

-    (iii) a significant change to the schedule of the program or system; or

-    (iv) a significant change to the performance of the program or system.

-  (G) Any other time considered relevant by the milestone decision authority.

-(2) If the milestone decision authority revises an acquisition strategy for a program or system because of a change described in paragraph (1)(F), the milestone decision authority shall provide notice of the revision to the congressional defense committees.

-**(e) Definitions.—** In this section:

-(1) The term “Milestone A approval” means a decision to enter into technology maturation and risk reduction pursuant to guidance prescribed by the Secretary of Defense for the management of Department of Defense acquisition programs.

-(2) The term “Milestone B approval” has the meaning provided in [section 4172(e)(7) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4172/e/7&num=0&edition=prelim).

-(3) The term “milestone decision authority”, with respect to a major defense acquisition program, major automated information system, or major system, means the official within the Department of Defense designated with the overall responsibility and authority for acquisition decisions for the program or system, including authority to approve entry of the program or system into the next phase of the acquisition process.
+**(e) Decision Authority Defined.—** In this section, the term “decision authority”, with respect to a major defense acquisition program or major system, means the official within the Department of Defense designated with the overall responsibility and authority for acquisition decisions for the program or system, including authority to approve entry of the program or system into the next phase of the acquisition process.

-(4) The term “management capacity”, with respect to a major defense acquisition program, major automated information system, or major system, means the capacity to manage the program or system through the use of highly qualified organizations and personnel with appropriate experience, knowledge, and skills.

-(5) The term “significant change to the cost”, with respect to a major defense acquisition program or major system, means a significant cost growth threshold, as that term is defined in [section 4371(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4371/a/2&num=0&edition=prelim).

-(6) The term “critical change to the cost”, with respect to a major defense acquisition program or major system, means a critical cost growth threshold, as that term is defined in [section 4371(a)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4371/a/3&num=0&edition=prelim).

-(7) The term “significant change to the schedule”, with respect to a major defense acquisition program, major automated information system, or major system, means any schedule delay greater than six months in a reported event.

 ### Statutory Notes

-#### References in Text
-Sections 3501 through 3511 of this title, referred to in subsec. (c)(2)(H), was, prior to amendment by Pub.
-L. 116–283, “[section 2306b of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2306b&num=0&edition=prelim)”, but probably should have been amended to read “[section 3501 of this title](./chapter-249-multiyear-contracts.md#section-3501)” because of the amendment by Pub.
-L. 117–81, div.
-A, title XVII, § 1701(k)(2), Dec.
-27, 2021, 135 Stat.
-2143, which amended section 1822 of Pub.
-L. 116–283 by striking subsections (b) through (l) of such section and adding a new subsec. (b) to such section which transferred [section 2306b of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2306b&num=0&edition=prelim) to [section 3501 of this title](./chapter-249-multiyear-contracts.md#section-3501).

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 1805(a)(1), struck out “milestone” before “decision authority”.

+Subsec. (b).
+Pub.
+L. 119–60, § 1805(a)(2), in introductory provisions, struck out “milestone” before “decision authority” in two places.

+Subsec. (c)(1).
+Pub.
+L. 119–60, § 1805(a)(3)(A)(i), in introductory provisions, struck out “milestone” before “decision authority” in two places.

+Subsec. (c)(1)(A).
+Pub.
+L. 119–60, § 1805(a)(3)(A)(ii), amended subpar.
+(A) generally.
+Prior to amendment, subpar.
+(A) read as follows: “the strategy clearly describes the proposed top-level business and technical management approach for the program or system, in sufficient detail to allow the milestone decision authority to assess the viability of the proposed approach, the method of implementing laws and policies, and program objectives;”.

+Subsec. (c)(1)(B).
+Pub.
+L. 119–60, § 1805(a)(3)(A)(iii), substituted “the resources, such as time, funding, and management capacity, necessary to meet capability requirements” for “how the strategy is designed to be implemented with available resources, such as time, funding, and management capacity”.

+Subsec. (c)(2).
+Pub.
+L. 119–60, § 1805(a)(3)(B), amended par.
+(2) generally.
+Prior to amendment, par.
+(2) related to considerations for each acquisition strategy for a major defense acquisition program or major system.

+Subsecs. (d), (e).
+Pub.
+L. 119–60, § 1805(a)(4), added subsecs. (d) and (e) and struck out former subsecs. (d) and (e) which related to times for review and approval of the acquisition strategy and provided definitions for the section, respectively.

+2024—Subsec. (a).
+Pub.
+L. 118–159, § 1701(a)(39)(B), struck out “, each major automated information system,” after “defense acquisition program”.

+Subsec. (c)(1).
+Pub.
+L. 118–159, § 1701(a)(39)(A), struck out “, major automated information system,” after “defense acquisition program” in introductory provisions.

+Subsec. (c)(2)(H).
+Pub.
+L. 118–159, § 1701(a)(39)(C), substituted “[section 3501 of this title](./chapter-249-multiyear-contracts.md#section-3501)” for “sections 3501 through 3511 of this title”.

+Subsecs. (d), (e).
+Pub.
+L. 118–159, § 1701(a)(39)(A), struck out “, major automated information system,” after “defense acquisition program” wherever appearing.

 2021—Pub.
 L. 116–283, § 1847(b)(1)(A), renumbered [section 2431a of this title](./chapter-chapter-144-chapter-chapter-144.md#section-2431a) as this section.

 Subsec. (c)(2)(B).
 Pub.
 L. 116–283, § 1847(b)(2), formerly § 1847(b)(2)(B), as redesignated and amended by Pub.
 L. 117–81, § 1701(s)(1), substituted “[section 4820 of this title](./chapter-382-policies-and-planning.md#section-4820)” for “[section 2440 of this title](./chapter-chapter-144-chapter-chapter-144.md#section-2440)”.